Skip to content

 4. Sales Cycle Length

-• Long cycles: Slower pace, sustained value over time.
+• Long cycles: Slower pacing and sustained value over time.

 5. Competitor Context